If you do NOT see the Table of Contents frame to the left of this page, then

 At that time, sub-post headquarters existed at Stuttgart Metro (Koenigstrasse), Esslingen, Boeblingen Ludwigsburg, Heilbronn, Crailshem, Schwaebisch Hall, Bad Mergentheim (established as a dependent staging area for USAREUR after dependents started to come to Europe), Goeppingen, Schwaebisch Gmuend, and Ulm.

-In January 1948, Headquarters for the Stuttgart Military Post moved to Ludwigsburg, occupying the building of GDF (a renowned German housing and loan company).
+In January 1948, Headquarters for the Stuttgart Military Post moved to Ludwigsburg, occupying the building of GdF (a renowned German housing and loan company).
 Patch Barracks had to be vacated to make room for Headquarters, U.S. Constabulary, the cornmand which a year later became Seventh Army.
 (Webmaster Note: Actually, HQ US Constabulary was not reorganized and redesignated as HQ Seventh Army until 24 November 1950.)

 In 1949, the headquarters moved to its present location at Robinson Barracks, Stuttgart.
 At that time, Stuttgart Military Post, as did the other military posts within the U.S. area of responsibility, reported to the Director of Post, Headquarters, USAREUR.
 In March 1953, regional commands were established throughout the U.S. area of Germany.
 The Stuttgart Military Post was redesignated Stuttgart Sub-Area and assigned to Southern Area Command with headquarters at Munich.
 In addition, the area of Schwaebisch Hall, including Crailsheim and Bad Mergentheim, was separated and established as Schwaebisch Hall Sub Area with headquarters at Dolan Barracks, Schwaebisch Hall.